sanskrit/sanskrit.github.io/content/groups/dyuganga/_index.md

 The choice of material is heavily depends on the special interests of its current director (vedas, kalpa, purANa-s).

 ## Establishment संस्थापनम्
 The group is hosted under the aegis of shrI manjunath's [Cleverkare](http://cleverkare.com), an entirely unrelated business.
+Donations and sponsorship are welcome (use [contact page](contact/)) - they help offset operating costs and plan further projects.